 Lit Mag is a class that involves both art and writing, and uses both elements to start conversations, tell epics, or simply just make a person think.
 This year, as I started thinking more and more about the elements colliding with each other to enhance a story or theme, I wondered about a medium of art that uses both elements in a unique, flexible way: comics.

-Instead of magazines pages that have a prose and a piece of art that are separate story wise, a comic has to always be consistent, and it takes not only artistic talent, but talent with writing literature as well.
+Instead of magazines pages that have a prose and a piece of art that are separate story wise, a comic has to always be consistent, and it takes not only artistic talent but also talent with writing literature.
 But, with a concept so foreign to Lit Mag, the questions start to appear:

 HOW DOES ONE MAKE A COMIC?

 WHAT IS THE PROCESS BEHIND MAKING A COMIC?

 WHERE DOES ONE START?

 PART TWO: AN INTERVIEW OF A FELLOW COMIC MAKER

 Now that we have learned how to make a comic, we should learn why comics are so important.
 But instead of me telling you why comics are unique and significant as a medium, why don't we indulge in a fellow comic maker, Ethan Charles!

 What made you want to create a comic, and how long have you been into illustrative literature?